MariSchn/ETH-Algorithms-Lab-2024/Week_04/The_Iron_Islands/README.md

 2.  **Two Waterway Case:** We can iterate through every pair of distinct waterways, say waterway `A` and waterway `B`.
 To form a single contiguous path, we can conceptually "stitch" them together at Pyke.
 For example, we can form a path `(end of A) -> ... -> Pyke -> ... -> (end of B)`.
 This means we traverse one waterway in reverse towards Pyke, and the other away from Pyke.
 We can then apply the sliding window algorithm on this combined path.

 The main implementation challenge is managing the indices when creating a combined path from two separate waterways.
-In the provided code, this is handled by carefully tracking `left` and `right` pointers across the boundary between the two waterways.

-### Complexity Analysis
+### Issues with this Solution

 This approach involves iterating through all pairs of waterways.
 There are $O(w^2)$ such pairs.
 For each pair, we perform a sliding window algorithm.
 The length of the combined path can be up to $O(n)$.
 Therefore, the time complexity is $O(w^2 \cdot n)$.
 If $w$ is small (as in Test Sets 1 and 2, where $w \le 20$), this is feasible.
 However, for larger $w$, this approach becomes too slow.

+### Code
 ```cpp
 #include <iostream>
 #include <vector>